static considered harmful

 There are some cases where APIs force you to use static, for example if some extension points only allow you to specify a class name and not an object.
 If you are allowed to pass objects you can control the life cycle and add additional state information.
 If only a class name can be specified, like for the PHP stream handlers, the only way to maintain state (a virtual file system, f.e.) are static properties.

 So called factory methods are another valid use case for static methods.
 There are different sensible ways to construct a complex number, for example from polar coordinates or from its real and imaginary part.
-One of those specifications might be used as constructor parameters and the other using a static alternative constructor like ComplexNumber::fromPolar() which then returns a ComplexNumber instance.
-Using PHP 5.3s LSB feature this can even work with subtypes of the complex number.
+One of those specifications might be used as constructor parameters and the other using a static alternative constructor like ComplexNumber::fromPolar()

 Since the factory methods, just like all your class constructors, are used in your DIC anyways, this won't create a static dependency of any kind.